Excel XMATCH Function

 - search_mode - [optional] 1 = search from first (default), -1 = search from last, 2 = binary search ascending, -2 = binary search descending.

 The Excel XMATCH function performs a lookup and returns a position.
 XMATCH can perform lookups in vertical or horizontal ranges, and is meant to be a more flexible and powerful successor to the MATCH function.
-XLOOKUP supports both approximate and exact matches, and wildcards (* ?) for partial matches.
-In addition, XLOOKUP can search data starting from the first value or the last value (i.e. reverse search).
+XMATCH supports both approximate and exact matches, and wildcards (* ?) for partial matches.
+Like the XLOOKUP function, XMATCH can search data starting from the first value or the last value (i.e. reverse search).
 Finally, XMATCH can perform binary searches, which are specifically optimized for speed.

-The third argument for XLOOKUP is match_type.
+The third argument for XMATCH is match_mode.
 This is an optional argument that controls match behavior as follows:

 |0 (default)||Exact match.
 Will return #N/A if no match.|